Jump to section

 - Literal interpretations

-The advantage of integrating neurodiverse workers throughout your organization
+The advantage of integrating neurodivergent workers throughout your organization

-A Deloitte report states, “Research suggests that teams with neurodivergent professionals in some roles can be 30% more productive than those without them.
-This is likely because of neurodiverse employees’ unique skills and cognitive abilities, allowing them to solve problems and approach tasks differently than their team members."
+A Deloitte report states, “Research suggests that teams with neurodivergent professionals in some roles can be 30% more productive than those without them.”
+This may be due to the diverse cognitive strengths that neurodivergent employees bring, enabling innovative problem-solving and different approaches to tasks.

-Neurodivergent employees possess diverse strengths and unique talents that can be invaluable in the workplace.
+Neurodivergent employees bring diverse strengths and valuable talents to the workplace.
 Here's a quick look at just a few:

 - The ability to hyperfocus on tasks and remember large amounts of detailed information